sean-rabbitt/jamf-extension-attributes/README.md

 from Jamf Connect Login with an authchanger command.
 Or, use the presence of no mobile accounts as the trigger to turn on Migrate flag in a Jamf Connect Login configuration profile.

+Jamf Helper Utility:
+Uses the Jamf Helper app to put an alert on the screen for a user.

+Sample Use:
+When deployed with a Jamf Pro policy, use PARAMETER 4 for the title of the window, PARAMETER 5 for a header on top of your important message, PARAMETER 6 for your message including \n newlines, and PARAMETER 7 for the text shown on the continue button.